Whose Facts Win? LLM Source Preferences under Knowledge Conflicts: Credibility vs. Majority vs. Repetition

-\paragraph{Credibility prompting.} We investigate whether repetition bias can be reduced by prompting models to attend to source credibility.
-We add the following to the \textit{instruction}: \textit{"When selecting an answer, identify which sources support each option and assess the credibility of those sources before deciding."} Figure~\ref{fig:promptbased_qwen} shows results for \textsc{Qwen} models (see Appendix~\ref{sec:full_prompt_based} for others).
+\paragraph{Repetition prompting.} We investigate whether repetition bias can be reduced by prompting models to attend to source credibility and repetition.
+We add the following to the \textit{instruction}: \textit{"When selecting an answer, identify which sources support each option and assess the credibility of those sources before deciding.
+Simple repetition of information should not influence your choice."} Figure~\ref{fig:promptbased_qwen} shows results for \textsc{Qwen} models (see Appendix~\ref{sec:full_prompt_based_repetition} for others).
 The rightward shifts show that this does strengthen original source preferences, with a greater effect at mitigating repetition bias compared to a 2-Table true majority.
 However, in most cases, prompting is insufficient to ensure consistency with the original source hierarchy.

+Since repetition-aware prompting might not be well-suited to simulate real LLM use, we include another scenario where users only ask models to consider the sources.
+Results of this credibility-aware prompting are shown in Appendix~\ref{sec:full_prompt_based_cred}.